This poem is dedicated to, and written in remembrance of, the unknown

 People struggled for breath as their fevers soared high

 And the promised protection was founded on lies.

-week and stayed where he lay
+died the first week and stayed where he lay

 ‘til the carer who gave it him came the next day

 Ellen died next after going to shop